Sony A77 II Comparison Review

 The camera has a CMOS (Complementary Metal–Oxide–Semiconductor) sensor at its core.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Sony A77 II to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Sony equipped the A77 II with the BIONZ X image processor.

 What is the ISO sensitivity range of the Sony A77 II?